Pooja22-05-2003/EDUNET---Responsive_Website-/README.md

 I chose this tech stack to ensure a dynamic and interactive user experience while maintaining a clean and responsive design.

-Edunet is a platform where educational organizations can showcase and sell their courses, and students can access valuable educational content.
-The website is designed to provide a seamless learning experience for students while highlighting the success stories of our organization.

 ### Sections